ecbroussard/project_resume_broussard_elaine/README.md

 # Comments

+FYI - I used Adobe Typekit fonts for this project, so the fonts WILL render incorrectly if you view this project locally on your machine.
+They will only render correctly if you view the version that is uploaded to my server.
+I just wanted to let you know that in case when you grade, you work off of local files.

 Hi Richard!
 So I realize I'm turning this in a couple of hours late.
 This is my first slightly late assignment all semester, so maybe you could cut me some slack?
 This was a hellish week for me!
 If you're a really strict stickler, I understand, but I figure it doesn't hurt to ask.
 I have such a strong A right now, and it really sucks that I may have just screwed it up.